CAIDA/rsdos-crawler/README.md

 > Crawler for Targets of RSDoS Attacks

 Its purpose is to crawl targets of Randomly and Uniformly Spoofed Denial-of-Service attacks (RSDoS attacks) observed at the UCSD Network Telescope.
-The crawler is given the IP addresses of targets.
-From this the crawler returns the responses of all succeeded requests.
+The crawler streams the observed attacks there, organizes them into distinct targets by the IP addresses and start times.
+Then it tries to crawl these targets, or rather their hosts, and records the responses send by them.

 ## Table of Contents